Geometrically confined thermal field theory: Finite size corrections and phase transitions: Thermodynamic expressions, first and third laws of thermodynamics, statistical fluctuations, and nonextensivity

 \subsection{Nonextensivity of finite size systems}

 We show in figure~(\ref{fig:nonextensive}) the deviation from extensivity for the parallel plates case.
-The plot shows the difference between the entropy for a massless, noninteracting scalar field between two parallel plates a distance $2L$ apart and twice the entropy for plates a distance $L$ apart scaled by $T^3V$.
-For an extensive system, this difference is 0.
-The nonextensivity goes to zero as $T\rightarrow0$ trivially: the entropy for the parallel plates case falls faster than $T^3V$ for small $T$, which we show in detail below in the left panel of figure~\fign{SAndCvPlanes}.
+The plot shows the difference between the entropy for a massless, noninteracting scalar field between two parallel plates a distance $2L$ apart, divided by the Stefan-Boltzmann limit for the entropy in such a case, $S(2V)/S_{SB}(2V)$, and twice the entropy for plates a distance $L$ apart divided by the Stefan-Boltzmann limit in such a case, $2S(V)/2S_{SB}(V)$ as a function of temperature $T$, measured in units of inverse length $1/L$.
+Since the entropy in the Stefan-Boltzmann limit is extensive, the two denominators are the same:

+For an extensive system, Eq.\ (\ref{eq:extensive}) is identically 0.
 A system with all lengths infinite is extensive.
 Hence we may understand why the system approaches extensivity as $T$ increases in the figure as follows.
 As $T$ increases, the thermal de Broglie wavelength decreases, and the effective size of the system becomes larger.
+The nonextensivity goes to zero as $T\rightarrow0$ trivially as $S(V)/S_{SB}(V)$ goes to zero for small $T$, which we show in detail below in the left panel of figure~\fign{SAndCvPlanes}.